SamuelSwartzberg/flashcardifying_text_temp/math.md

 ⟮c136,138;s133,137;Ψ⟯|⟮c135,137;s134,138;ψ⟯|⟮c133,134;s135,136;psi⟯
 ⟮c142,144;s139,143;Ω⟯|⟮c141,143;s140,144;ω⟯|⟮c139,140;s141,142;omega⟯

-## numerals in en from other languages

-### greek

-For the englishified greek numbers from 11 to 19, deca is suffixed For the englishified greek number 11, instead of monodeca, it is ⟮hendeca⟯

-table:arabic|greek|latin
-1|Mon(o)|uni
-2|Dy-/Duo|bi(n)
-3|Tri|tri
-4|Tessara-/Tetra|quadr
-5|Penta|quinqu
-6|Hexa|sex
-7|Hepta|sept
-8|Octa/o|oct
-9|Ennea|non
-10|Deca|dec
-11|hendeca-
-12|dodeca-
-13|tri(skai)deca-
-14|tetra(skai)deca-
-15|pentadeca-
-16|hexadeca-
-17|heptadeca-
-18|octadeca-
-19|enneadeca-
-20|icosa-

-## numeral system
+### numeral system

+A numeral system is a writing system using numerals to represent numbers.

+#### numbers

-A number consists of n digits. a digit is a single symbol.
+A numeral is a set of digits representing a number. a digit is a single grapheme representing a numeric value smaller than the base.

-### positional
+#### positional

-A positional numeral system differentiates the contribution of digits to the value of the number based on the index of their position within a number.
+A positional numeral system is one where the value of the numeral is the sum of the value of all the digits, and the value of a digit is digit * base⎴index of position⎴
-In a positional numeral system, the value of a digit is digitvalue*base^{index of position}
+The index of position in a positional numeral system is 0 for the rightmost position.
+The index of position in a positional numeral system increases by 1 going further to the left.
+Positional notation is writing a number using a positional numeral system.
+Any positional numeral system can display any real numbers, though some have repeating digits (depending on the system)

+##### digits

-In a positional numeral system, the rightmost position has an index of 0. a given positional numeral system with a base b has b-1 unique digits.
+There are b-1 unique digits in a positional numeral system with a base b.
-In a positonal numeral system, the digits are designed such that they increase in value by 1 starting from 0.
+The digits of a positional numeral system form a series such that they increase in value by 1 starting from 0.

-A number written using a positional numeral system is said to be written in positional notation.
+##### operation

 In a positional numeral system, once a certain digit has reached its maximum value and one more is added, the digit is reset and one is added to the digit on the left.

-name|base
+##### names of positional numeral systems

+Different positional numeral systems have different names, depending on their base.

+table:positional numeral system|base
 Binary|2
 Octal|8
 Decimal|10
 Hexadecimal|16
 Vigesimal|20

-Any positional numeral system can display any real numbers, though some have repeating digits (depending on the system)

-#### sigfigs

-significant figures are a function of a positional numeral system. figures ≈ digits zero is a digit prone to being insignificant.
-Leading zeroes are always insiginficant. trailing zeroes are insignificnat if they are not an indicator of precision.

-The most significant digit is the one with the the highest exponent value.
-The least signficcant digit has the one with the lowest exponent value.

-In normal positional numeral notation, the leftmost digit is the most significant.
-In normal positional numeral notation, the rightmost digit is the least significant.
+##### properties

-#### endianness
+###### endianness

 Endianness is the order of most/least significant byte relative to the memory adress. least significant byte|byte that represents the lowest value